A Guide to the Fish Surfboard

-What Is A Fish Surfboard
+What Is A Fish Surfboard?

-Like mini mals the volume of these boards gives them a lot more buoyancy than a regular shortboard.
+Like mini mals, the volume of these boards gives them a lot more buoyancy than a regular shortboard.
 This is what makes them easier to paddle and catch waves on.
-The short length of the boards allows you to still perform tight turns in the pocket, and the wide tail gives you great drive down the line.
+While the short length of the boards still allows you to perform tight turns in the pocket, and the broad tail gives you incredible drive down the line.

 History Of The Fish Surfboard

 The popularity of the fish surfboard steadily declined as thruster shapes became more popular.
-However, there has been a resurging interest in fish boards as surfers realize just how much fun these retro boards can be.
+However, there has been a resurging interest in fish boards as surfers realize how fun these retro boards can be.

 Features Of A Fish Surfboard

-A fish surfboard is easy to spot with its totally unique shape.
+A fish surfboard is easy to spot with its unique shape.
 While there are all kinds of variations of fish boards, here are the essential features that make a surfboard a fish:

-- Volume: A fish surfboard should have more volume than a regular shortboard.
+Volume: A fish surfboard should have more volume than a regular shortboard.
 These boards are short, but they make up for it in their volume and thickness.

-- Rails: Fish boards are thick, so the rails are generally pretty full.
+Rails: Fish boards are thick, so the rails are generally pretty full.

 Not sure about the fin configuration that’s best for you?
-You could always get a five-fin setup with removable fins, and adjust the fins as you like.
+You could always get a five-fin setup with removable fins and adjust the fins as you like.
 This allows you to use the fish as a twin fin, a quad, or a thruster.
 Just be aware that the fin placement with this option will be slightly different from if you buy a dedicated twin-fin fish.

 There’s nothing quite like the experience of riding a fish surfboard.
 These boards offer a unique sensation that beginners and experienced pros can enjoy.

-Don’t let this restrict the use of your fish though.
+Don’t let this restrict the use of your fish, though.
 These are versatile boards that can be put to use in all kinds of waves.
 Some skilled surfers take their fish boards out in big, hollow waves.
 One of the main benefits of these boards is their versatility.

 Most people love their fish surfboards because:

-- They’re versatile for all kinds of small to medium wave conditions
+- They’re versatile for all kinds of small to medium-wave conditions

 - All ages and skill levels can enjoy these boards.

-What size fish should I ride?
+What size fish surfboard should i get?

 This depends on your weight, size, and riding style.
-Generally, surfers get fish surfboards that are about 3 to 6 inches shorter than their height.
+Generally, surfers get fish surfboards about 3 to 6 inches shorter than their height.
 If you’re heavier, you might want something a bit bigger.